 Other things to note about coucou in French:

 –If you already speak a little French, know that the vowel sounds in coucou are pronounced like nous or vous.
-It’s the same “ou” vowel sound (not to be confused with u as in cul (ass), not a mistake you want to make, or eww).
+It’s the same “ou” vowel sound (not to be confused with u as in cul (ass), not a mistake you want to make).
 You can get away with pronouncing it like cuckoo in English, as in cuckoo clock.
 Although that’s not the exact French vowel sound for the word coucou in French, it’s good enough and will be understood.

 –Coucou in French is generally used between people who know each other reasonably well, so don’t use this informal greeting in a professional setting or with someone you don’t know.
 Save it for family and friends.
 In those more formal cases, default to bonjour, which is always appropriate and polite.
 I wrote all about why bonjour is the most important word you’ll say here.
 You wouldn’t say coucou to an employee at a bakery or to your doctor or to a client, unless you have a close relationship.
 It would be seen as way too familiar and close.
 Stick to using coucou in French with friends and family members.